Vitiligo Treatment Options

 Laser treatments are only available privately and can be very expensive.
 There is conflicting evidence about how effective they are.

 Complementary medicines are heavily advertised on the Internet, but there is no reliable evidence of their safety or effectiveness.
 Current research indicates that most complementary medicine products to treat vitiligo are ineffective and expensive, except ginkgo biloba.

 It is very important that you have confidence in your doctor.
-If you are concerned that you have not been given sound advice, or you feel that your doctor has not listened to your concerns, you should do something about this.
+If you are concerned that you have not been given sound advice, or you feel that your doctor has not listened to your concerns, you should get a second opinion.
+Your options are:

-You should do this if you feel that your doctor did not have all the information about your condition.
-Perhaps you discussed more than one medical problem with him/her and not enough time was given to the particular problem that bothered you.
-Possibly you forgot to tell the doctor something important – easy to do if you are anxious.
+- 1. Go back to your doctor to discuss your concerns further: You should do this if you feel that your doctor did not have all the information about your condition.
+Perhaps you discussed more than one medical problem with them and not enough time was given to the particular problem that bothered you.
+Possibly you forgot to tell the doctor something important – easy to do if you are anxious!
 It may be helpful to write a note of everything you want to say next time, or take someone with you to remind you (and give support).
 This makes it easier for the doctor to give you an opinion based on all the facts available.

 A second opinion may confirm that your GP is absolutely right and your concern is unfounded, but it is also possible that another doctor will have a different opinion.
 In this case, you will have to decide whether this second opinion is more acceptable to you (a second opinion is not necessarily going to be better than the first).